-SCOPE 1 AND 2 CLIMATE ACCOUNTINGDIRECT AND INDIRECT CONSUMPTION
+SCOPE 1, 2 AND 3 CLIMATE ACCOUNTING DIRECT AND INDIRECT CONSUMPTION

-CTT aims to become more energy efficient and thereby reduce its $\mathrm{CO_2}$ emissions.
-All electricity and almost 99% of heat comes from renewable sources.
-In 2023, self-generated electricity from solar panels has accounted for 56% (59) of total electricity consumed directly.
-The consumption of direct district heating has fallen from 297 MWh to 275 MWh during the period.
-The proportion of green company cars was 86% (88) at the end of the year.
+CTT aims to become more energy efficient and thereby reduce its CO2 emissions.
+All electricity comes from renewable sources, and about 99% of heat comes from fossil-free sources.
+In 2024, self-generated electricity from solar panels has accounted for 46% (56) of total electricity consumed directly.
+The consumption of direct district heating has increased from 275 MWh to 305 MWh during the period.
+The proportion of green company cars was 100% (86) at the end of the year.
 Indirect electricity consumption has increased mainly due to the fact that more people are using chargers for electric cars, which is positive from a sustainability perspective.
-In total, the CTT anti-condensation system has saved 134,589 tonnes (116,032) of CO2 for our customers, with the flight hours recorded in 2023 according to statistics from Boeing.
-Total CO2 emissions, for Scope 1 and 2, have remained at the same level as last year.
-CTT has no emissions for Scope 1 and only emissions from district heating in Nyköping for Scope 2, amounting to 8 tonnes for 2023 as a whole.
-More than 90% of CTT's emissions are in Scope 3, where the company has produced preliminary figures for 2023.
-These will be worked on further and presented next year.
+In total, the CTT anti-condensation systems has saved 137,424 tonnes (134,589) of ${\rm CO}{\scriptscriptstyle 2}$ for our customers, with the flight hours recorded in 2024 according to statistics from Boeing.
+In total, CO2 Scope 1 and 2 emissions have decreased by 2 tonnes compared to the previous year.
+CTT has no emissions for Scope 1 and only emissions from district heating in Nyköping for Scope 2, amounting to 6 tonnes for 2024 as a whole.
+(Scope 2 relates to market-based emissions).